 After their operation, make sure you create a comfortable and quiet place for your pet to rest.
 Keep them away from the hustle and bustle of other pets, household chores, and children.
 Set up a soft bed for them and ensure they have lots of room to spread out so they can avoid putting pressure on the parts of their body that may be sensitive.

 Limiting Your Pet’s Movement

-After your pet's surgery, your vet will probably recommend that you limit your cat or dog's movement for a period of time.
+After your pet's surgery, your vet will probably recommend that you limit your cat's or dog's movement for some time.
 Sudden jumping or stretching can disrupt their healing and potentially reopen an incision.